York University: History

 The first Canadian undergraduate program in dance opened at York University in 1970.
 In 1972, Canada Post featured the nascent institution on 8¢ stamps, entitled York University Campus, North York, Ont.
 The first Canadian PhD program in women's studies opened with five candidates in January 1992.

 Its bilingual mandate and focus on the liberal arts continue to shape Glendon's special status within York University.
 The new Keele Campus was regarded as somewhat isolated, in a generally industrialized part of the city.
 Petrol storage facilities are still across the street.
 Some of the early architecture was unpopular with many, not only for the brutalist designs, but the vast expanses between buildings, which was not viewed as suitable for the climate.
 In the last two decades, the campus has been intensified with new buildings, including a dedicated student centre and new fine arts, computer science and business administration buildings, a small shopping mall, and a hockey arena.
-The Aviva Centre tennis stadium, built in 2004, is a perennial host of the Canada Masters tennis tournament.
+Sobeys Stadium, a tennis stadium built in 2004, is a perennial host of the Canadian Open.
 As Toronto has spread further out, York has found itself in a relatively central location within the built-up Greater Toronto Area (GTA), and in particular, near the Jane and Finch neighbourhood.
 Its master plan envisages a denser on-campus environment commensurate with that location.
 Students occupied the university's administration offices in March 1997, protesting escalating tuition hikes.

 In June 2014, the university announced that a new campus would be constructed in Markham, Ontario.
 The campus will be built near Highway 407, between Kennedy Road and Warden Avenue in partnership with Seneca College.
 The new campus would house approximately 4,200 students and is anticipated to accommodate up to 10,000 students in future phases.
-On May 20, 2015, the provincial government announced it will provide financial contribution to this new project.

-On October 24, 2018, the provincial government announced it would pull its funding for the campus, along with funding for the planned satellite campuses of Laurier University and Ryerson University.
+On 20 May 2015, the provincial government announced it will provide financial contribution to this new project.
+On 24 October 2018, the provincial government announced it would pull its funding for the campus, along with funding for the planned satellite campuses of Laurier University and Toronto Metropolitan University (then Ryerson University).
 After this cancellation of funding for the Markham project, York University and its partners planned to seek alternative funding.
 In July 2020, the provincial government allowed plans for the university to go through.
+The Markham Campus opened for the Fall 2024 session.

 Campuses

 Keele Campus

 The Keele Campus is the main campus of York University and is located in northern Toronto bordering York Region.
 Most of the university's faculties reside here, including Liberal Arts, Fine Arts, Business, Law, Environmental Studies, Science and Engineering, Education, and Health.
-All together, nearly 50,000 students attend classes on the Keele campus.York University station is a Toronto subway station located on Keele campus.
-Other transit infrastructure located on Keele campus or nearby includes the York University Busway and the York University GO Station.
+All together, nearly 50,000 students attend classes on the Keele campus.
+York University station is a Toronto subway station located on Keele campus.
+Other transit infrastructure located on or near Keele campus includes the York University Busway and the former York University GO Station.